| CVE |

 | Cross-site scripting (XSS) vulnerability in Safari in Apple iPhone 1.1.1 allows remote attackers to inject arbitrary web script or HTML by causing Javascript events to be applied to a frame in another domain. |

-| Cross-site scripting (XSS) vulnerability in WebKit, as used in Apple Safari before 3.1, allows remote attackers to inject arbitrary web script or HTML via a frame that calls a method instance in another frame. |
+| Cross-site scripting (XSS) vulnerability in WebKit in Apple Safari before 4.0.2, as used on iPhone OS before 3.1, iPhone OS before 3.1.1 for iPod touch, and other platforms, allows remote attackers to inject arbitrary web script or HTML via vectors related to parent and top objects. |